atosorigin/csms-rpm-haproxy/README.markdown

 # A Recipe for a haproxy 1.6 stable version RPM on CentOS

+## Deltas from Fork Source for CSMS

+* Upgraded to 1.6.9
+* Removed LUA from the build

+## Create an RPM Build Environment

 Perform the following on a build box as a regular user.

-## Create an RPM Build Environment

 Install rpmdevtools from the [EPEL][epel] repository: